 Smegma in Dogs- What is it actually?

-There is nothing to worry if your dog produces this smegma and young dogs generally produce smegma in greater quantities and you might observe this smegma dripping out while your dog is sleeping or relaxing.
+There is nothing to worry if your dog produces this smegma.
+Young dogs generally produce smegma in greater quantities and you might observe this smegma dripping out while your dog is sleeping or relaxing.

 Smegma in dogs can be considered a problem when your dog has issues related to its smegma such as excessive dripping, foul-smelling drip and excessive licking.